Latest pachinko-pybind: 0.8.1

 spawn_toggleboolWhether this building is currently spawning units.

-upgradesdictKeys: spawn_rate, weapon_damage, armor, move_speed, mining_rate.
+upgradesdictKeys: spawn_rate, weapon_damage, armor, move_speed, mining_rate, healing_aura.
 Values: int (0–5).

 ResourceNode fields